a-liberzon/dataf21-nba-pred/README.md

 Used to manually fill in team records from (2017 - 2020)<br> https://www.landofbasketball.com/nba_teams.htm

-Basketball Players Stats per Season - 49 Leagues<br>
+Basketball Players Stats per Season - 49 Leagues (used NBA)<br>
 https://www.kaggle.com/jacobbaruch/basketball-players-stats-per-season-49-leagues

 ### Data
 Based on the datasets I could find, I decided to use data between 2000 and 2020.
 I figured the last 20 years was good sample size since it had 2 generations of players, marked the end of the Chicago Bulls dynasty, and included all 30 teams for the most part (Charlotte Bobcats were added in 2004).

-All of the data listed above was cleaned up and then imported into a Dataframe.
+All the data listed above was cleaned up and then imported into a Dataframe.
 Players who did not have their salary information were removed along with players who did not play for more than 10 games a season (teams can offer players 10-day contracts to assess their skill).
 Players that were traded mid-season were listed under their most recent team that year.
 For consistency, all data used the latter year to represent the seaon (ex: 2003-04 would be 2004).

 ![](screenshots/cleaned-dataset.png)